LCC-CIT/CS295N-Example-BookReviews-DotNet6/README.md

 # CS295N-Example-BookReviews-DotNet6
+# CS295N-Example-BookReviews-DotNet6
- Book Review example from LCC-CIT/CS295N-Example-BookReviews migrated to ASP.NET 6.0 MVC The migration process is described in https://lcc-cit.github.io/CS295N-CourseMaterials/Notes/UpgradeMvcAppToDotNeT6.html This example uses MySQL for the database provider.
+Book Review example from LCC-CIT/CS295N-Example-BookReviews migrated to ASP.NET 6.0 MVC The migration process is described in https://lcc-cit.github.io/CS295N-CourseMaterials/Notes/UpgradeMvcAppToDotNeT6.html

+This example uses MySQL for the database provider.
+This guide shows how to set up a MySQL database server on Azure: https://lcc-cit.github.io/CS295N-CourseMaterials/Notes/AzureMySqlSetupGuide.html

 The first branch in this repository is 7-RepositoryAndUnitTests

  ## Branchs
  - 7-RepositoryAndUnitTests